digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-12-21-2017-a-year-of-campaigning-for-digital-rights.md

 The government proposed new laws to combat message encryption used by technology companies from overseas in the case of law enforcement needing access to certain users messages in police investigations.

-We&#8217;ve also seen worrying signs from the government that they wish to [compel social media companies to hand over access][15] to user’s encrypted content.
+We&#8217;ve also seen worrying signs from the government that they wish to [compel social media companies to hand over access][15] to user's encrypted content.
 The protection that is offered through encryption is important for everyone, and we&#8217;ll continue the fight to protect it.

 We [wrote to the Attorney-General][16], asking for clarification on this issue, and we have also joined with other organisations globally in calling for governments to protect encryption, [before][17] and [following][18] a key meeting of Five Eyes governments.
 You can also [hear us give a rundown of this issue][19] on radio.